kodexlab/eleve/docs/storage.rst

 Save and load
 -------------

-For now it is not possible to save or restore a MemoryStorage.
+.. warning:: For now it is not possible to save or restore a memory storage.
 It should be re-train each time.
 This will change in a near future !